Kuro-P/Kuro-P.github.io/README.md

 ### 2023.7.14
 __Try to Upgrade `hexo`, `theme-next` and `hexo-douban` 's version__
 * `theme-next` update failed ❌
-  * I perfer the old version appearance, so I keep version stay at v`5.1.4`.
+  * I perfer the old version appearance, so I keep `theme-next`'s version stay at v`5.1.4`.
   * See more: [Documentation of upgrade](https://theme-next.js.org/docs/getting-started/upgrade.html)
 * `hexo` update failed ❌
-  * if `theme-next` version not update, then you should keep hexo version at v`3.9.0`, or you will get `Cannot GET /%20/` error on page.
+  * if `theme-next` version not update, then you should keep hexo version stay at v`3.9.0`, or you will get `Cannot GET /%20/` error on page.
 See https://github.com/hexojs/hexo/issues/4375.
   * if `server` command output page with swig template, try `npm install hexo-renderer-swig` or upgrade `theme-next` version.
 See https://stackoverflow.com/questions/63405693/hexo-cannot-display-next-theme.
   * if `WARN No layout: index.html` error in terminal output, go to check dir name that under the `/themes`, it should be the same as `_config.yml` theme field.
 * local `hexo-cli` update success ✅